Sergprieto/spotify-portal/README.md

 # Future Steps
 - Add more elegant error handling to sending a song link.
-- Improve UX to viewing the Song list
+- Improve UX to viewing the Song list.
 - Add loading animation when sending a new song via the blockchain.

 # License